tardate/LittleArduinoProjects/Electronics101/LM339/NonInvertingComparator/README.md

 * input is a sine wave from a signal generator, 4V peak-peak, 2.5V offset
 * non-inverting comparator configuration
+    * i.e. input signal goes to IN+, reference to IN-
 * input clamps to prevent negative voltage excursions
 * all unused pins tied to ground
 * adjustable Vref